 At night, lightning storms would flare on the horizon like clockwork, lighting up the sky every few seconds all night long.

 Was this glorious respite my reward for the energy work I’d been doing earlier in the trip?
 A little break from all the craziness?
-Abaco and Grand Bahama islands had been completely wiped out by the storm, so I wasn’t sure what impact was of the work I’d done.
+Abaco and Grand Bahama islands had been completely wiped out by the storm, so I wasn’t sure what the impact was of the work I’d done.
 Maybe it helped prevent Nassau itself from being hit by the hurricane.
 Or maybe the storm could have turned toward the US and been much worse without that transmutation.
 In the end, knowing those specifics didn’t really matter to me.
 I’d felt the effect powerfully when I was doing the energy work and the experience had changed me, and changed both what I thought I was capable of and the meaning behind all the places these travels were taking me to.

 After a few more days of being pleasantly stranded, the flights began flying again and I was drifting home over the Caribbean.